Swedish Radio Symphony Orchestra

 Known as the Radio Symphonics in everyday speech, the Swedish Radio Symphony Orchestra has left a major mark on the music world.
 Its repertoire includes both the great classical works and exciting new music, and in collaborations with many of the world's leading composers, conductors and soloists there is a constant striving to break new ground.
 The orchestra has received countless prizes and awards, their tours have been celebrated both in Europe and globally, and they can also boast an extensive and critically acclaimed catalog of records.

-The 2024/2025 season marks the end of an era with Daniel Harding as chief conductor and artistic director.
-During the 2025/2026 season, the orchestra will be visited by a series of fantastic conductors, and Maxim Emelyanychev is welcomed as principal guest conductor.
+The 2024/2025 season marked the end of an era with Daniel Harding as Music Director.
+During the 2025/2026 season, the orchestra will host a series of fantastic conductors, and Maxim Emelyanychev is welcomed as principal guest conductor.
 Emelyanychev has worked with the orchestra many times before and expresses his admiration: “The quality of the musicians is incredible.
 Working with the orchestra is like a conversation about music, a detailed and interesting way of working that is rare in large symphony orchestras.”

 Maxim Emelyanychev leder Sveriges Radios Symfoniorkester och den tysk-franske cellisten Nicolas Altstaedt i Grażyna Bacewicz andra cellokonsert.